Intranet access

 • health and nutrition;

-• skills development in the tourism sector and agricultural sector;
+• skills development in the tourism/hospitality and agriculture/forestry sectors;

 • local development;

-• rule of law and access to justice.
+• rule of law, access to justice and good governance.

 Evolution of activities in Lao (in thousand EUR)